ksylvan/puppet/README.md

 --------------------------

-If you have the vagrant-vbguest plugin installed, and you don't want the auto-update to happen (to have the VMs start up faster), you can uncomment the config.vbguest lines in the Vagrantfile.
+If you have the vagrant-vbguest plugin installed, and you don't want the auto-update to happen (to have the VMs start up faster), set the vbguest_auto_update variable in the Vagrantfile to false.

+---
 *Kayvan Sylvan (kayvansylvan@gmail.com)*